 They require a great deal of support in their efforts to cope with the grieving process, as the different stages of grief (Elizabeth Kubler Ross’s denial, anger, bargaining, depression, and acceptance) are less likely to occur in a linear, chronological fashion.
 Gifted children may initially leap forward to acceptance, only to slide back to anger, bargaining, or depression months after the event has passed.

 I saw this clearly in my own children yesterday.
-My seven year old processed the loss with ferocity, dissolving in a heap of heartfelt wailing before bouncing out the door to play with friends.
-Her older sister, 10, held back tears over the pages of Rabbits for Dummies, ticking through the possible memorial options and choosing one before going out for a bike ride.
+My younger daughter processed the loss with ferocity, dissolving in a heap of heartfelt wailing before bouncing out the door to play with friends.
+Her older sister, held back tears over the pages of Rabbits for Dummies, ticking through the possible memorial options and choosing one before going out for a bike ride.
 It seemed like both girls had reached a sort of peace with the loss, and I was grateful.

 Later that evening, however, after I had put the two-year-old down for bed, both girls found their way into bed with me and my husband.
 The seven-year-old buried her head in my armpit, moaning softly over her “misguided” excitement for a possible new pet.
 The 10-year-old lay at our feet, silent tears accompanying a host of extemporaneous elegies about elderly, dying rabbits.